 Peterswerder has long been home to the Vegefarm, which offers experimental cuisine.
 Neither fish nor fowl, but close enough.
 How about some vegetarian duck?
 Or maybe some vegan lamb?
 These deceptive dishes are served with equally unusual sides such as seaweed.
 The interior is quite purist in appearance.
 To me, this place is a great option for more adventurous eaters and those who generally like meat and fish, but have decided not to eat them for medical or ethical reasons.

 Alma, a café and restaurant on the banks of the Lesum, is an ideal destination for an outing and a lovely spot for cyclists in need of refreshment.
 The menu features regional specialities such as kale stew, but also international dishes with an individual twist.
+Please note: The cafe has moved.
+You can find it at the KITO in Bremen-Vegesack.

 Snack bars and takeaways